FooFoBerry/processes/README.md

 Procfile to get processes running

-Take this Procfile and place it in the root path of the meta-project.
+Take this repo and place it in the root path of the meta-project.
 For example, your directories could look like:

 ```
 FooFoBerry
 |\
-| Procfile
+| processes/
 | costner_goes_postal/
 | feed_engine_api/
 | feed_engine_auth/